zio/zio-dynamodb/docs/usecases/index.md

 ## Using Streams to Read or Write

 There are a pair of APIs to read or write large streams of data to/from DynamoDB.
 These APIs are provided to avoid exceeding the maximum limit of 25 items in batch get/write requests.
+Zipping over 25 requests together into a single `BatchGetItem` will result in a runtime error from AWS.
+In the event that you need to make a large number of requests you should use these streaming methods which will group your requests into chunks of 25 items and batch those.

 ```scala
 final case class Person(id: Int, name: String)